Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsubsection{Machine Translation}

 Translation is a natural means of paraphrasing.
-With the development of machine translation models and the availability of online APIs, machine translation is popular as the augmentation method in many tasks, as shown in Figure~\ref{Fig.paraphrasing_MT}. \paragraph{\textbf{Back-translation}} This method means that the original document is translated into other languages, and then translated back to obtain the new text in the original language.
+With the development of machine translation models and the availability of online APIs, machine translation is popular as an augmentation method in many tasks, as shown in Figure~\ref{Fig.paraphrasing_MT}. \paragraph{\textbf{Back-translation}} This method means that the original text is translated into other languages, and then translated back to obtain the augmented text in the original language.
 Different from word-level methods, back-translation does not directly replace individual words but rewrites the whole sentence in a generated way.

 Xie et al.~\cite{xie2019unsupervised[9]}, Yu et al.~\cite{Yu2018QANetCL[249]}, and Fabbri et al.~\cite{Fabbri2021ImprovingZA[77]} use English-French translation models (in both directions) to perform back-translation on each sentence and obtain their paraphrases.
 Lowell et al.~\cite{Lowell2020UnsupervisedDA[61]} also introduce this method as one of the unsupervised data augmentation methods.
 Zhang et al.~\cite{Zhang2020ParallelDA[11]} leverage back-translation to obtain the formal expression of the original data in the style transfer task.